Welcome to the online press kit for Mutual Rescue™

 Mutual Rescue emphasizes bringing local communities together to support both animals and humans.
-People from every community have stories to tell about how shelter animals have changed their lives for the better, and Mutual Rescue is bringing these stories to the world stage.
-The next four films highlight this impact and represent the far corners of the country, from Pittsburgh to Seattle, from Georgia to the Rocky Mountains.
+People everywhere have stories to tell about how shelter animals have changed their lives for the better, and Mutual Rescue is bringing these stories to light.
+The 2017 film series highlights this impact, from Pittsburgh to Seattle, from Georgia to the Rockies.

 Together, we are changing lives!

 Download a One Pager for Mutual Rescue.

 Download stats on Mutual Rescue's impressive reach and the film metrics documents.

 To learn more, visit www.MutualRescue.org and subscribe to the Mutual Rescue YouTube channel.